kdmeg528/childcare-finder/README.md

 # 🏠 Childcare Finder

 A machine learning-powered web application that helps families find the childcare based on location, budget, and educational philosophy.
-This is my first machine learning application.
-My background is in content design and technical writing.

 ## 🌟 Features